-Let’s face it, divorce is not pretty.
+Let’s face it, divorce isn’t pretty.
 The breakdown of a relationship is generally full of emotion, uncertainty and anxiety.
-Then at our most vulnerable we have to negate property settlements, child custody and support.
+To make things even more stressful, we have to negotiate property settlements and child custody arrangements at our most vulnerable.

-After concentrating on being the primary care giver for the kids and working 30 hours per week, Danielle* had become detached from the everyday finances in her marriage.
+After concentrating on being the primary caregiver for her kids and working 30 hours per week, Danielle* had become detached from the everyday finances in her marriage.

-In late 2012, Danielle and her ex-husband had agreed to a settlement.
-A trusted friend referred Danielle to get some financial planning advice and review her new circumstances.
+In late 2012, Danielle and her ex-husband agreed to a divorce settlement.
+Following the settlement, she sought financial planning advice in order to review her new circumstances.

-Danielle aged 44 has two children ages 15 & 11 both in private school.
-She is working 30 hours per week in payroll administration earning an annual income of 36,000p.a.
-Their living expenses are estimated to be $57,000 p.a.
+Danielle was aged 44 with two children aged 15 and 11, both of whom were in private school.
+She was working 30 hours per week in payroll administration earning an annual income of 36,000p.a.
+The family’s living expenses were estimated to be $57,000 p.a.

 Danielle outlined her most important goals:

-- To be there for the children before and after school;
+- Be there for the children before and after school

-- To be independent financially with an annual income of $60,000;
+- Be independent financially with an annual income of $60,000

-Danielle sought the guidance of Alman Partners and after analysing her financial position, understanding her goals and personal values, Alman Partners drafted a financial roadmap for Danielle.
+Danielle sought the guidance of Alman Partners and after analysing her financial position.
+Taking her goals and personal values in consideration, we drafted a financial roadmap for Danielle.
 Below are just a few of its features:

-- $220,000 was placed into a Moderately Conservative Investment Portfolio;
+- $220,000 placed into a moderately conservative investment portfolio

-- Binding death benefit nominations established in the Super fund with each child nominated 50%;
+- Binding death benefit nominations established in the super fund with the children nominated to receive 50% each

-- Referred to Centrellnk and receiving family tax benefit A and B;
+- Referred to Centrelink and receiving family tax benefit A and B

 - Death and Total and Permanent Insurance established to provide for the children.